![]() |

 |

-This is our SELF-GUIDED TOUR through the diversity of the north-east taking in it's unique temperate rainforest.
-The trip takes you inland into an astonishing contrast of rolling, green hills and rainforest with many places worth visiting.
-Some long ascents need to be dealt with, but if you are at least moderately trained they wont present a problem.
+This is our SELF-GUIDED TOUR through the hilly diversity of the North-East and its unique temperate rainforests.
+It takes you inland into rolling, green hills and rainforests - an astonishing contrast to the stunning coast line.
+Some long ascents make this tour more difficult than our East Coast Tour, but if you are at least moderately trained or have just completed our East coast tour, this should not present a problem for you.

 Notes: